quantmind/pulsar/sources/design.txt

   as usual and it is running (and installed) in the :ref:`actor io thread <actor-io-thread>` as usual.
-* The threads in the :meth:`~.Actor.executor` install an additional :class:`EventLoop` which listen for events on a message queue.
+* The threads in the :meth:`~.Actor.executor` install an additional event loop which listen for events on a message queue.
-  Pulsar refers to this specialised event loop as the **request loop**.
+  Pulsar refers to this specialised event loop as the **request loop** and it is an instance of :class:`.QueueEventLoop`.

 .. note::